jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Soon the Hunter-Star rose, the stories told us cold season was near.
 Our hides kept us warm.
 Our dried food kept us fed.

 When the Hunter-Star fell, warm returned.
 I was strong enough to go with the foraging party.
 I saw Giving Tree.
-It had no fruit.
-We kept walking.
+It had fruit.
+But there were men there.
+Many men with spears and bark on their bodies and hands.
+So we kept walking.
 We gathered roots.
 We gathered reeds.
 Many baskets were still empty.
 We kept walking to someplace new.

 And we saw something new.